freddysilber/nfl-loser-pool-api/README.md

 export POSTGRESQL_URL="postgres://postgres:postgres@localhost:5432/postgres?sslmode=disable"
 ```
-> Note: POSTGRESQL_URL is not being used in the program, but we can reference this variable in out db migration commands
+> Note: POSTGRESQL_URL is not being used in the program, but we can reference this variable in our db migration commands

 *create schemas ```migrate create -ext sql -dir db/migrations -seq create_items_table```